Quotients of graph operators by symmetry representations: Examples of quotients

-We start by determining the matrices $\Phi_{\times}$ and $\Phi_{\bullet}$ consisting of basis vectors for the kernel spaces of the corresponding fixed point groups (\ref{eq:trivial_rho_Gi}).
-Note that it suffices to restrict to the generators of these groups,
+We start by determining the matrices $\Phi_{\circ}$ and $\Phi_{\bullet}$ consisting of orthonormal basis vectors for $(\Vr)^{G_{\circ}}$ and $(\Vr)^{G_{\bullet}}$, defined in equation~\eqref{eq:def_Gi_invariant_subspace}.
+Note that it suffices to check the invariance condition $gv=v$ on the generators of these groups,

 and therefore